konveyor/enhancements/enhancements/debug/README.md

 The controller can add the `MigPlan` name as a label so the user can use `oc get migmigrations -o yaml -l migrations.openshift.io/migPlanName=<name>`.
-Alternatively, we may be able to mark the `spec.migPlanRef.name` as indexed so that users can use a field selector in their oc command to retrieve it instead of a label.
-This is preferable because a) it's the authoratative primary key, and 2) it doesn't require the controller to write any other data that could potentially get out of sync.
+~~Alternatively, we may be able to mark the `spec.migPlanRef.name` as indexed so that users can use a field selector in their oc command to retrieve it instead of a label.
+This is preferable because a) it's the authoratative primary key, and 2) it doesn't require the controller to write any other data that could potentially get out of sync.~~ The only field selectors available for custom resources right now are [name and namespace](https://github.com/kubernetes/kubernetes/issues/53459), so we'll need to go with the controller applied label selector.

 [3] `Backup` and `Restore` objects have the label `migmigration=<uid>` on it.
 It was very confusing to me that this value was actually the uid from the